Optical follow-up of the tick-tock massive black hole binary candidate: Conclusions

-A plausible alternative explanation is that the observed modulations are only due to the intrinsic red-noise of the AGN luminosity of a single MBH \citep[][]{vaughan}.
 Here we speculate about a third scenario, in which an initially centrally-carved accretion disc misaligned with respect to the MBH spin refills episodically its central regions \citep[as recently observed in MHD simulations; see, e.g.,][]{2019MNRAS.487..550L,2021MNRAS.507..983L}.
 The transient inner disc would undergo Lense-Thirring precession \citep[e.g.][]{LenThir} around the MBH spin axis with a frequency significantly lower than that of the outer disc \citep{2021MNRAS.507..983L}, resulting in a varying relative orientation of the inner disc with respect to the line of sight and, therefore, a varying observed flux.
 Indeed this model and the red noise interpretation mentioned above may be not exclusive, as a transient precessing disc with evolving precession frequency could be one of the processes contributing to the red-noise observed in AGN.

 The correct modeling of a MBH/misaligned-disc precessing system is not straightforward.
 While the precession is indeed forced by the frame-dragging exerted by the MBH metric, the precession frequency of the inner disc can be significantly modified by the magnetic torques present in MHD simulations \citep{2021MNRAS.507..983L}.
-In addition, the analytical form of the evolution of the outer radius of the inner disc (indeed observed in MHD simulations and needed to model the decreasing in amplitude-chirping lightcurve observed) is not available to date.
+In addition, the analytical form of the evolution of the outer radius of the inner disc (indeed observed in MHD simulations and needed to model the decreasing in amplitude-chirping light curve observed) is not available to date.
 We postpone the development of a complete model for the single MBH-precessing misaligned disc scenario to a future investigation.